TestGorilla LogoTestGorilla Logo

 What is a paralegal?

-A paralegal, also known as a legal assistant, is a professional who works in the legal field and assists lawyers and attorneys in various legal tasks.
+A paralegal, similar to a legal assistant, is a professional who works in the legal field and assists lawyers and attorneys in various legal tasks

 Paralegals are not licensed attorneys, but they play a crucial role in supporting legal professionals and law firms.
 Their responsibilities can vary depending on the jurisdiction, law firm size, and specific areas of law they are involved in.